Skills Required in the English Language

 - As we have seen, an excellent vocabulary can help you in improving your reading comprehension as well as writing clearly.
-There are many ways in which you can improve your English vocabulary - by using GRE English word lists, flash cards, and mnemonics, by playing word games, and by reading voraciously.
+There are many ways in which you can improve your English vocabulary - by using English word lists in the test, flash cards, and mnemonics, by playing word games, and by reading voraciously.

-- You may also want to join a prep program for improving your English skills for the test.
+- You may also want to join a preparation program for improving your English skills for the test.

 - Academic purposes

-For more information on the GRE English content, visit the official GRE website (http://www.ets.org/gre/revised_general/prepare/).
+For more information on the English content of the test, visit the official GRE website (http://www.ets.org/gre/revised_general/prepare/).

 Question Types and the Required English Skills

-It is important that you have the right English skills polished to answer these GRE English tasks:
+It is important that you have the right English skills polished to answer the tasks in the test:

 Achieving the Required GRE English Skills